 If you hired them to do a good job…then trust them to do it!

-Surely they don’t have to ask you about everything?
-Let them scuff their knees and they will develop their skills, confidence and self belief.
+Let them test their own strategies…scuffing their knees will develop their skills, confidence and self-belief.

-Sure you might have some challenges along the way but you’ll end up with a motivated and developed team – and you get more time to be strategic!
+Sure you might have some challenges along the way but you’ll end up with a pro-active, motivated and developed team – and you’ll be getting more time to focus on strategy!

 How are they wired?

 Heard of Meta-Programmes?
 These are the ‘internal programmes’ that cause us to think and behave in a particular way.
-Know their psychological preferences will give you the golden key to what each of them need to be happy, motivated and generating the sales you want!
+Knowing their psychological preferences gives you the golden key to what each of them need to be happy, motivated and generating the sales you want!

-Each of your team are different – so your approach needs to be too.
+Each of your team is different – so your approach needs to be too.

 Get in touch if you want more info on Meta Programmes…or read Chapter 5 of my book iSell…Unlock your winning sales mindset